Open-Markets-Initiative/low-latency-reference/videos/README.md

 ## Optimization Videos

-[Lmax Disruptor](https://www.youtube.com/watch?v=DCdGlxBbKU4) by Trisha Gee & Mike Barker.
-Using the Disruptor as an example, this talk explains some of the more detailed and less understood areas of concurrency, such as memory barriers and cache coherency.

-[Fastware](https://www.youtube.com/watch?v=AxnotgLql0k) by Andrei Alexandrescu.
-Teaching how to write fast code, in the context of modern hardware.

 [High Performance Trading](https://www.youtube.com/watch?v=NH1Tta7purM) by Carl Cook.
 This talk describes how successful low latency trading systems can be developed in C++, demonstrating common coding techniques used to reduce execution times.

 [Compiler Explorer](https://www.youtube.com/watch?v=bSkpMdDe4g4) by Matt Godbolt.
 Appreciate how hard your compiler works for you.